bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcAlignment/Documentation.md

 * an accompanying vertical alignment, defined along the horizontal alignment in the distance along / z coordinate space
 * a relative alignment, defined as a span within another alignment and/or at constant or variable offsets
 * a 3D alignment, either computed from the horizontal and vertical alignment, or extracted from geospatial data.

 Alignments may be aggregated into referents (_IfcReferent_) or derivative alignments.
-Derivative alignments may be used to indicate dependent alignments, such as an alignment for a bridge that is relative to a parent alignment for a road, where the child _IfcAlignment_ may have _Axis_ set to _IfcOffsetCurveByDistances_ that starts and ends at a span within the extent of the original _IfcAlignment_ defined at the _Axis_ of the parent _IfcAlignment_.
+Derivative alignments may be used to indicate dependent alignments, such as an alignment for a bridge that is relative to a parent alignment for a road, where the child _IfcAlignment_ may have its shape representation set to _IfcOffsetCurveByDistances_ that starts and ends at a span within the extent of the shape representation of the parent _IfcAlignment_.

 Alignments may be assigned to groups using _IfcRelAssignsToGroup_, where _IfcGroup_ or subtypes may capture information common to multiple alignments.

-Supported representations of <span class="self-ref">IfcAlignment</span>.Axis are:
+Supported shape representations of <span class="self-ref">IfcAlignment</span> are:

 * _IfcGradientCurve_ as a 3D horizontal and vertical alignment (represented by their alignment segments)
 * _IfcCompositeCurve_ as a 2D horizontal alignment (represented by its horizontal alignment segments) without a vertical alignment
 * _IfcOffsetCurveByDistances_ as a 2D or 3D curve defined relative to an _IfcAlignmentCurve_ or another _IfcOffsetCurveByDistances_
 * _IfcSegmentedReferenceCurve_ as a 3D curve defined relative to an _IfcGradientCurve_ to incorporate the application of cant
 * _IfcPolyline_ as a 3D alignment by a 3D polyline representation (such as coming from a survey)
 * _IfcPolyline_ as a 2D horizontal alignment by a 2D polyline representation (such as in very early planning phases or as a map representation)

+The _RepresentationIdentifier_ shall always be set to 'Axis' and the _RepresentationType_ shall be set to either 'Curve2D' or 'Curve3D' depending on if the referenced curve is 2- or 3-dimensional

-> NOTE&nbsp; Although _Axis_ is an _IfcCurve_ base type, only derived types _IfcGradientCurve_, _IfcSegmentedReferenceCurve_, _IfcOffsetCurveByDistances_, and _IfcPolyline_ are meant to be supported types.
-Derivative specifications (Model View Definitions) may expand this set to include additional curve types.
+> NOTE&nbsp; Derivative specifications (Model View Definitions) may expand the above set to include additional supported curve types.